lesslol/JadeCore/README.txt

-Thanks BIGEST To JunkyBulgaria for the source
+Thanks BIGEST To JunkyBulgaria for the original source
-Compile and Server Crash fixed
+- Compile and Server Crash fixed
-Added more C++ Bosses Scripts
+- Added more C++ Bosses Scripts
-Fixed Database
+- Fixed Database
+- added Client support 5.4.8 with exe patched (included)
+- fixed SmartAI inside dungeons

+ INSTRUCTIONS:

+1) you need fully worked 5.4.8 (18419) Mists of Pandaria client build for this server
+2) just copy JadeCore548.exe file inside your game folder  from JadeCore548-patched\src\client and enjoy

-this is a 5.4.8 skyfire with work on SoO, latest revision as of the one Who selling this
+this is a JadeCore 5.4.8 patched with many C++ scripts, latest revision as of the one Who selling this around 450$ + my work

 this is GPL-based project so do whatever you want with it

+ I apply any help, fix, merge and etc..

+ P>S> Looking for someone who can help with mmaps integration. thanks anyway